tn-aixpa/faudit-chatbot/chatbot/README.md

 # Chatbot API

+> [!IMPORTANT]
+> To use the API you need a vLLM server running.

-Before creating the docker `change the kubeai\_host and port in the Dockerfile`.
+Before creating the docker change the kubeai\_host and port in the Dockerfile.
 Then run:

 ```docker build -t aixpa-chatbot-api .```